 7. We can relive some old traditions we haven’t done for a while.

 When my kids were little, we’d pile in the car and look at the Christmas lights.
 They’d be wearing their pajamas, and we’d hit the drive-thru for some hot chocolate.
-They loved it and I loved it.
-As the years have passed, we’ve gotten too busy to make time for this tradition.
-We also stopped making cutout sugar cookies and went together to grab a name of a family off the tree– I’ve done it myself in a rush.
+They loved it.
+I probably loved it even more.
+As the years passed, we got too busy to make time for this tradition.
+We also stopped making cutout sugar cookies.

-This year though, we have time to do these things we are going to.
-We are all going a bit stir crazy and these are perfect excuses to get out of the house and we have time to enjoy these events and make an evening out of them instead of rushing through them to get them off the list, or not doing them at all.
+This year though, we will be making time to do all of these old traditions.
+We are going to enjoy making an evening out of them instead of rushing through them to check them off the list.

 More to Read: